itskhurrams/itskhurrams/README.md

 Here are some ideas to get you started:

     - 🔭 I’m currently working on ...
-Enterprise Us healthcare application along with state of the art Microservices implamentation.
+Social application using Blockchain along with my 9 to 5.
-    - 📚 Learn Azure & AWS
+    - 📚 Learning advanced Azure, AWS & GCP
     - 🌱 I’m currently learning ...
 Clean Architecture and Microservices with NodeJs and Python
     - 📝 I write stuff at https://medium.com/@itskhurrams and (https://dev.to/itskhurrams)
     - 💬 Ask me about ...
 Microservice with Clean Architecture using .NET Core